niklaspandersson/2dt904-labs/README.md

 - Perform time-based animations
 - Draw multiple instances of a single object

+### Lab 4

+- Use of back-face culling and depth testing for hidden surface removal.
+- Using uv coordinates to create a coordinate system in the plane of a surface.
+- Using uv coordinates to procedurally "draw" on the surface of objects in the fragment shader.

+### Lab 5

+- Implementing the phong illumination model i GLSL
+- Diffuse lighting
+- Specular lighting

 ## Python dev. tips

 There is a pip-package that automatically restart the application when file-changes are detected.
 It's called `py-mon`, and you can read about it here: https://pypi.org/project/py-mon/